Best Things to do in Kotor Montenegro with Kids

 We parked in the car park called Paid Parking Kotor CQG9+MXG, E80, Kotor.
 It cost €0.80 per hour and was a great location.
 I believe the price goes up in peak season.

-Tip: I’m a city mum and love to use public transport however, in Montenegro, this isn’t really an option.
-You will need to take taxis or ideally, hire a car.
+Tip: I’m a city mum and love to use public transport; however, in Montenegro, this isn’t really an option.
+You will need to take taxis or, ideally, hire a car.
 We use RentalCars.com to compare the best prices.
-In Montenegro, we ended up hiring through Enterprize and had no issues!
+In Montenegro, we ended up hiring through Enterprise and had no issues!

-One of the most popular things to do in Kotor is walk the city walls however, there are about 1300 stairs involved so we decided against this.
-It was very warm and our baby is quite clingy to me so I didn’t fancy carrying him that far.
-We did a similar activity in Budva which was a bit easier for families with little kids.
+One of the most popular things to do in Kotor is to walk the city walls however, there are about 1300 stairs involved so we decided against this.
+It was very warm and our baby is quite clingy to me, so I didn’t fancy carrying him that far.
+We did a similar activity in Budva, which was much easier for families with little kids.

 If you plan to walk the city walls, go prepared with good shoes, water and plenty of snacks.
 Also, leave your pushchair in your car/ accommodation!

-The old town of Kotor is beautiful.
-It isn’t a huge area so you can easily explore on foot.
+The old town of Kotor is so beautiful.
+It isn’t a huge area, so you can easily explore on foot.
 Get lost in the maze of cute little streets.
-As I mentioned, we arrived early, April also isn’t peak tourist season so it wasn’t too busy.
-There are no cars in the old town so our 4-year-old could run around freely which he loved.
+As I mentioned, we arrived early, and April also isn’t peak tourist season, so it wasn’t too busy.
+There are no cars in the old town, so our 4-year-old could run around freely, which he loved.

-At 9 am, a lot of places hadn’t opened yet so we didn’t have many options but we managed to find a good one.
+Our boys are early risers, so this was actually their second breakfast!
+By 9 am, a lot of places still hadn’t opened yet, so we didn’t have many options, but we managed to find a good one.
 We grabbed a quick coffee and pastry at “Patisserie by Wine House” which happens to be one of the oldest buildings in the old town.

-I’d seen this on other blog posts and personally, (unpopular opinion) I can’t think of much worse.
+I’d seen this on other blog posts, and personally, (unpopular opinion) I can’t think of much worse.
 My kids, on the other hand, loved them!
-Quite possibly, this is the best thing to do in Kotor’s old town with kids.
-The whole town is one big cat home and they wanted to find them wherever we went.
-Even I am going to admit, this little guy is very cute!
+Quite possibly, this is the best free thing to do in Kotor’s old town with kids.
+The whole town is one big cat home, and they wanted to find them wherever we went.
+Even I am going to admit, this little guy (pictured below) is very cute!

 While the cats are wild, they do seem to be looked after by the locals.
 However, take hand sanitiser and be sure to wash your hands before eating!

 Located just outside the city walls is the farmer’s market.
-We picked out fruit for lunch, it wasn’t the cheapest, costing €5.50 for two plums and two nectarines but they were good and it’s nice to support local sellers.
-Kids will also enjoy picking out their own fruit.
+We let the kids pick out fruit for lunch.
+It wasn’t the cheapest, costing €5.50 for two plums and two nectarines, but they were good, and it’s nice to support local sellers.
+Young children will enjoy picking out their own fruit.

-We love to find a playground as it’s a great, free activity to let little kids burn some energy.
+This is another free thing to do in Kotor with kids.
+We love to find a playground as it’s a great activity to let little kids have fun and burn some energy.

 Park Slobode is located next to the car park I previously mentioned.
 It has a cute playground overlooking the bay.
 We ate an early picnic lunch here, letting the boys burn some energy before our afternoon boat trip at noon.

 This boat tour was our favourite, family-friendly activity in Kotor.
 Going on a boat was my 4-year-old top priority.
-So we booked an afternoon boat tour from Kotor, which took you to see blue caves, an old submarine tunnel, and Our Lady of the Rock (a famous Church on a small island off Kotor mainland.)
+So we booked an afternoon boat tour from Kotor, which took us to see blue caves, an old submarine tunnel, and Our Lady of the Rock (a famous Church on a small island off the Kotor mainland).

 LINK FOR THE EXACT TOUR WE TOOK HERE